Who are all the new national champions of 2018? - Cycling Weekly

 Colombia: Egan Arley Bernal (Team Sky)

+Croatia: Josip Rumac (Meridiana Kamen Team) / Mia Radotic (BTC City Ljubljana)

-Cyprus: Andreas Miltiadis / Antri Christoforou (Cogeas – Mettler Pro Cycling Team)
+Cyprus: Andreas Miltiadis / Antri Christoforou (Cogeas-Mettler Pro Cycling Team)

-Czech Republic: Josef Černý (Elkov – Author Cycling Team) /Tereza Korvasova (Team Dukla Praha Women)
+Czech Republic: Josef Černý (Elkov – Author Cycling Team) / Tereza Korvasova (Team Dukla Praha Women)

+Denmark: Martin Toft Madsen (BHS-Almeborg-Bornholm) / Cecilie Uttrup Ludwig (Cervélo-Bigla Pro Cycling)

-Eritrea:
+Eritrea: Daniel Teklehaimanot (Cofidis)

 Italy: